jyg/mob/README.md

 [mob] maps native pd-guis (hsv, vsl, hradio, vradio, toggle, bang, cnv, array) and text comments into mmp.widgets in the .mmp file.
 It comes with enhanced guis (mob/hfader, mob/button, mob/xy_slider, mob/jog, mob/menu) that are also converted to mmp.widgets.

-[mob] comes with a RJDJ-based preset saving mechanism.
+[mob] includes a RJDJ-based preset saving mechanism.

 **Requirements :**
 - pd >= 0.50 on development platform